Undoubtedly, the personal training business has become a focal point of the fitness world over the past few decades.

 Discuss what it is they want from working with you

 The next important part of this process is discussing what a client ultimately wants to gain from working with you.
-It’s one of my favorite parts of working with a new client because its the start of your journey into getting to know then and what makes them tick.
+It’s one of my favorite parts of working with a new client because it’s the start of your journey into getting to know them and what makes them tick.

-So take the time over a cup of coffee to see what their expectations are.
-And believe me, some clients set the bar way too high, wanting to achieve the impossible in a short period of time.
+So take the time over a cup of coffee to see their expectations.
+And believe me, some clients set the bar too high, wanting to quickly achieve the impossible.

-That’s where your guidance comes in because, now armed with all the facts and figures from their fitness, strength and posture tests, you are able to help them refine their wants, needs and goals far more realistically, that’s for sure.
+That’s where your guidance comes in because, now armed with all the facts and figures from their fitness, strength, and posture tests, you can help them refine their wants, needs, and goals far more realistically, that’s for sure.